 The goal of the above calculation is to find the amount of money that would need to be put into an investment account, earning some conservative estimated rate of return, which will fund all future spending needs.
 This is the net present value of the amount of money the surviving members of the family will need for the rest of their life to maintain their current lifestyle.

 Add in any needs for college education funding.
-It is recommended by financial planners that you build in an inflation in the cost at a greater rate than current inflation expectations for the economy as a whole, as the increase in the price of higher education has historically outpaced general inflation in the economy.
-After figuring out the total amount of money that will need to be spent on education(s) (depending upon the amount of children likely to attend college) in the future, figure out the amount of money that will need to be put into a conservative investment account today to fully fund this need.
+It is recommended by financial planners that you build in inflation of costs at a greater rate than current inflation expectations for the economy as a whole, as the increase in the price of higher education has historically outpaced general inflation in the economy.
+After figuring out the total amount of money that will need to be spent on education(s) (depending upon the number of children likely to attend college) in the future, figure out the amount of money that will need to be put into a conservative investment account today to fully fund this need.

 - Figure out the total amount to pay off all debts that is needed beyond current liquid assets.